 - time management and organisation.

 This combination of skills is sought after by a wide range of employers, both in the IT sector and beyond.
 It also allows you to work as a freelancer or to start your own business.

 It's possible to study a specific aspect of design, development or another computing area in more depth through a Masters degree, which usually consists of taught modules and project work.
 Alternatively, if you want to gain a further qualification while working, a Knowledge Transfer Partnership might suit you.

 Other graduates choose to study for a teaching qualification, such as a PGCE, to teach IT or computing at secondary school level or in a further education college.

-For more information on further study and to find a course that interests you, see Masters degrees and search for postgraduate courses in web development.
+For more information on further study and to find a course, see Masters degrees and search for postgraduate courses in web development.

 What do web design and development graduates do?